LogoCustom Linear Actuator

 How the screen works

-The tool translates the keyword into three checks: literal short-stroke fit, packaging budget versus public benchmarks, and side-load or environment risk.
+The tool translates the keyword into three checks: literal short-stroke fit, packaging budget versus public benchmarks, and side-load, environment, or power-off holding risk.
 The packaging thresholds are anchored to the official examples cited on this page, so the output is a conservative sourcing screen rather than a final drawing approval.

 Sample values are prefilled.
-Run the checker to turn 1 inch and 100mm micro alias keywords into a package and actuator-class decision.
+Run the checker to turn 12mm, 1 inch, and 100mm micro alias keywords into a package and actuator-class decision.

 Start with the actual stroke, not the keyword alone

-This page is the canonical home for 1 inch stroke linear actuator and 100mm stroke micro linear actuator intent inside the broader short-stroke topic.
+This page is the canonical home for 12mm stroke actuator , 1 inch stroke linear actuator and 100mm stroke micro linear actuator intent inside the broader short-stroke topic.
 Run the checker first, then use the evidence layer to verify whether a compact catalog part, an industrial short-stroke actuator, or a different mechanism is the right answer.

 Tool-first outcome

-The checker separates literal 1 inch fits, 100 mm edge-of-range cases, and guided reframe outcomes before you spend time sourcing.
+The checker separates ultra-short 12 mm fits, literal 1 inch fits, 100 mm edge-of-range cases, and guided reframe outcomes before you spend time sourcing.

 Alias intent answered

-Both exact phrases, 1 inch stroke linear actuator and 100mm stroke micro linear actuator, are answered on this short-stroke canonical page, not on duplicate routes.
+Exact phrases like 12mm stroke actuator, 1 inch stroke linear actuator, and 100mm stroke micro linear actuator are answered on this short-stroke canonical page, not on duplicate routes.

 Source-backed